Social Prescribing Link Workers

 SPLW’s also draw on and increase the strengths and capacities of local communities, enabling local VCSE organisations and community groups to receive social prescribing referrals.

 Please note that the role of a link worker is not a clinical role.
 Below is a list of some of their key areas of profession but there are many more.
-If you feel you would benefit from the support of Kevin, please email:
+If you feel you would benefit from the support of Pete, please email:

 Key areas of support: